malpern/zmk-to-kanata/docs/known_limitations.md

 ---

 **Kanata users and developers:**
-If you would like to see these features, consider opening feature requests or contributing to the Kanata project!
+If you would like to see these features, consider opening feature requests or contributing to the Kanata project